shaniz/IrreversibleBackdoor/Readme.md

 This repo contains:

 1. 'sophon_orig' folder: A refactored implementation of the classification part in paper: **SOPHON: Non-Fine-Tunable Learning to Restrain Task Transferability
-For Pre-trained Models** Original implementation: [https://github.com/ChiangE/Sophon].
+For Pre-trained Models**.
+Original implementation: [https://github.com/ChiangE/Sophon].

 2. 'irreversible_backdoor' folder: An implementation of our paper - ******.
 Drawing ideas from Sophon implementation It implements a learning algorithm used to prevent a targeted backdoor removal later finetune process on foundation models.